 Fixtures and Fittings: What Stays and What Goes

-Fixtures and Fittings refers to the legal distinction between items permanently attached to a property and those that are moveable, forming a key part of the voetstoots and fixtures section of your offer to purchase.
-Fixtures are physically annexed to the land or structure with the intention of permanent use and remain after a sale.
-Fittings are loose items or personal property that a seller removes upon vacating.
+Fixtures and fittings are the two categories that decide what stays with a property and what leaves with the seller.
+Fixtures are items physically annexed to the land or structure with the intention of permanent use, and they remain after a sale.
+Fittings are loose items or personal property that a seller removes when vacating.

 Key Takeaways